jeremytucker/Julia_testcodes/aggregator_model/Multiple_fleet/Readme.md

 - Case1 - State-wide Electric Vehicle Fleet is large and unmanaged i.e., no smart charging.
 - Case2 - State-wide Electric Vehicle Fleet is large and operated with smart charging.

-The mathematical model of the aggregator is as follows:
+The mathematical model of the aggregator is as follows $x$: